-OUTPUT VOLTAGE NOISE To measure the output noise of the DAC, the setup schematically represented in Figure 3.84 was utilized.
-The DAC was configured to output a constant voltage (zero in this case), and the gain of the pre-amplifier was adjusted such that the measured amplified noise was significantly larger than the noise of the ADC.
+OUTPUT VOLTAGE NOISE To measure the output noise of the DAC, the setup schematically represented in Figure 3.84 was used.
+The DAC was configured to output a constant voltage (zero in this case), and the gain of the preamplifier was adjusted such that the measured amplified noise was significantly larger than the noise of the ADC.